brimigs/lending/README.md

 # Simplified Lending Protocol

 ### Disclaimer: This code is not audited and should not be used in production.
 There are several edge cases that have not been addressed and error handling that has not been implemented.
+This is for education purposes only.

 ## Protocol Terminology